Outbreaks in Germany, S. Korea show the risks in easing up

+The new outbreaks — and the fears of a second wave of contagion — underscored the dangers authorities face as they try to reopen their economies.

+Around the world, the U.S. and other hard-hit countries are wrestling with how to ease curbs on business and public activity without causing the virus to come surging back.

 Elsewhere, Belarus, which has not locked down despite increasing case numbers, saw tens of thousands of people turn out to mark Victory Day, the anniversary of Nazi Germany’s defeat in 1945.
-That was in contrast to Russia, where a muted event took place over an empty Red Square.
+That was in contrast to Russia, which skipped the usual grand parade in Red Square.

-Around the world, the U.S. and other hard-hit countries are wrestling with how to ease curbs on business and public activity without touching off a deadly second wave of infection.

 Germany and South Korea have both carried out extensive testing and contact tracing and have been hailed for avoiding the mass deaths that have overwhelmed other countries.
 But even there, authorities have struggled with finding the balance between saving lives and saving jobs.